Answer all the questions

 The correct answer is:

-⭐ Joint supply occurs when the supply of one commodity is linked to the supply of another because both are produced from the same raw material.
-A fall in the price of one commodity can lead to an increase in the supply of the other, as they share production resources.
+Joint supply occurs when the supply of one product is linked to the supply of another because they are both made from the same raw material.
+If the price of one product falls, it can lead to more of the second product being supplied, as both share the same production process.

 Explanation: